-Putting balanced and restorative justice into practice
+Putting balanced and restorative justice into practice in the courts

 Youth can become involved with a BARJ program at various points in the juvenile justice process.
 Law enforcement may divert cases to BARJ programming as a part of a formal or informal station adjustment.
 Prosecutors may choose to divert cases to a BARJ program in lieu of a formal charge or negotiate with defense attorneys for guilty plea agreements requiring participation in the program.

-Judges should use BARJ to impart innovative responses to crime that benefit all affected parties.
 Judges can order an offender who has acknowledged responsibility for an offense to participate in a BARJ program.
 Probation officers may develop conditions of probation, in some cases along with citizens and victims, which follow the principles of BARJ.
-A detention or corrections center may have offenders participate in BARJ programs, which can aid in an offenders' successful re-entry into the community.
+A detention or corrections center may have offenders participate in BARJ programs, which can aid in an offenders' successful reentry into the community.
 In addition, a BARJ program can handle violations of probation or disciplinary actions within a juvenile facility.
 Finally, offenders may voluntarily agree to participate in a BARJ program or practice separate from any obligations imposed by the court system.